ssbc/ssb-social-index/README.md

 [scuttlebot](http://scuttlebutt.nz/) plugin for indexing reduced state based on the author's social graph.

-It works for all message types that have an `"about": dest` entry, where `dest` is a FeedId/MessageId.

 ## Usage

-This module exports a function that takes a message type as an argument.
-It then returns a plugin that provides certain indexes for this message type.
+This module exports a function that takes some options as an argument.
+It then returns a plugin that provides certain indexes determined by those options (see the API section below).

 ```js
 const Server = require('scuttlebot')